Types of Car Accidents

 - Negligent drivers who cause rear-end accidents may claim the other driver slammed on the brakes.

 - In hit and run accidents, the other driver leaves the scene and it may not be possible to identify that person.
+However, your own insurance company may have to pay you if you have uninsured motorist coverage.

 - Drivers who cause drunk driving accidents may deny being intoxicated and fight criminal charges in court.